ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sourceanalytix/README.md

 * (DutchmanNL) fixed translations
 * (DutchmanNL) rebuild calculation logic
 * (DutchmanNL) fixed calculation of start offset
-* (DutchmanNL) adjustable if state is used for cosumption or delivery
+* (DutchmanNL) adjustable if state is used for consumption or delivery
 * (DutchmanNL) limited possible logging to kWh only for this moment
 * (DutchmanNL) only create states and channels for logging types selected